xanthoko/Shell-AI/README.md

 Using the demand map, supply map, demand-supply constraints and objective, we can optimally choose to place the EV charging stations so that the designed EV infrastructure is best suited to cater the forecasted demand.

+## Predictions
+Write here about predictions methods, models, librarties etc

+## Demand-supply matrix generation
+Write here about Demand-supply matrix generation appeoaches

+## Implementation of Genetic
+### 1. Population initialization
+The following function randomly generates valid EV Charger distributions in the available Parking lots of the supply points.
+`
+offspring_generator(prob: float) -> dict[int, tuple[int, int]]
+`
+### 2. Parent Selection based on their fitness
+The following methods have been used for parent selection:
+* Roulette Wheel Selection
+* Elitism Selection
+* Tournament Selection

+### 3. Crossover parents to reproduce
+For crossover implementation we used a variety of methods, but mainly the following ones:
+* One-point crossover
+* Two-point and k-point crossover
+* Uniform crossover

+### 4. Offspring Mutation
+Since the charger distribution is limited by many contraints, a very simple mutate method has been applied.
+A randomly number of supply points have been selected and their chargers have been re-assigned again in a random, but still valid way.
+### 5. Offspring evaluation
+Finally offspring evaluation takes place and merging with the main population follows.

 ## Pipeline for result generation
 The pipeline to produce a valid submission file is: